saucepoint/anvil-instancing/README.md

 # Configuration
 Off-the-shelf modifications to tailor your private anvil node:

-1. Modify [src/Counter.sol](src/Counter.sol) and [script/Counter.s.sol](script/Counter.s.sol) with any contracts you want to deploy when starting the *private* anvil node
+1. Modify/Replace [src/Counter.sol](src/Counter.sol) and [script/Counter.s.sol](script/Counter.s.sol) with any contracts you want to deploy when starting the *private* anvil node
     1. For example: deploy game logic, assets-as-NFTs, etc
 3. Find `ANVIL_START` in the [Dockerfile](Dockerfile) and attach additional [anvil flags](https://book.getfoundry.sh/reference/anvil/)